RenderKit/ospray/doc/api.md

     OSPWorld ospNewWorld();

 Objects are placed in the world through an array of instances.
-Similar to [group], the array of instances is optional: there is no need to create empty arrays if there are no instances (though there will be nothing to render).
+Similar to [groups], the array of instances is optional: there is no need to create empty arrays if there are no instances (though there will be nothing to render).

 Applications can query the world (axis-aligned) bounding box after the world has been committed.
 To get this information, call